-There are various resources on the PsyD Students Canvas portal, Clinical Training, Time2Track (T2T) page.
-Students should review the resources on the T2T page to learn how to get started with T2T and how to calculate their hours correctly.
+Students can review the resources on the PsyD Students Canvas portal, Clinical Training, Time2Track (T2T) page to learn how to calculate their hours correctly.
 Students are also encouraged to review T2T categories with each clinical supervisor, for each clinical placement, prior to accruing clinical training hours.
 While the process for calculating clinical hours is generally understood by most supervisors who are licensed psychologists, the designation of specific activities may vary slightly from one supervisor to another, or from site to site.
 Further, site supervisors who are not licensed psychologists (e.g., a licensed MFT) may not be aware of how hours are recorded and designated for our profession.